OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 ![device command: set device](./img/smart-plant-p4-1-edit-workflow-2-set-device.png)

-Create a Global variable to store the duration for which the pump will be active:
+Create a global variable, `PUMP_DURATION` to store the duration for which the pump will be active:

 ![global for pump duration](./img/smart-plant-p4-1-edit-workflow-3-set-global.png)